Modify a raster image service

 Join the datasets

-You now have all the information you need, but it is spread across three locations: your parcel dataset, the zonal table, and the PADUS_CRS_attrib table.
-The CRS review process requires that you report eligible OSP acreages per parcel.
+You now have all the information you need, but it is spread across two locations: your parcel dataset and the Open Space Preservation Community Rating System feature layer.
 You ultimately need the OSP acreage values and the PADUS information included in the attribute table of your parcel dataset.
-To accomplish this, you will use multiple joins to integrate this data by a common attribute.
+To accomplish this, you will join attributes from the Open Space Preservation Community Rating System feature layer to the GeorgetownCo_Parcels layer to integrate this data.

 - In the Contents pane, right-click the GeorgetownCo_Parcels layer, point to Joins and Relates, and choose Add Join.

-- In the Add Join window, for Input Join Field, choose MAJORITY.
+- In the Add Join window, for Input Field, choose MAJORITY.

 For the CRS review process, you only need to submit the parcels you claim are OSP eligible.
-Next, you'll filter these out.
+By choosing not to keep all input records, you filtered out all parcels that didn't have attributes in the Open Space Preservation Community Rating System layer.

 - In the Contents pane, right-click GeorgetownCo_Parcels, point to Data, and choose Export Features.